 On this particular Outfly, Bill’s group of merry students took to the countryside, armed with wine, kegs, and beer mugs.
 Tragedy grips the end of the tale, however, and this piece begins where Bill’s story concludes.
 You’ll hear the youthful joy (a melody that enters after a brief introduction) and the biting tragedy, but most of my work sets out to reconcile the boys’ reaction to the tragedy with acceptance and recovery.

 U. Texas Austin Graduate Quartet @ Beerthoven Concert Series, Austin TX

 GQ Quartet @ Caledonia MI Public Schools

-GQ Quartet @ Grand Valley State University Sax Studio Recital
+GQ Quartet @ Grand Valley State University Saxophone Studio Recital

 GQ Quartet @ It’s Happening!, a recital of works by Niko D. Schroeder, Grand Valley State University

 GQ Quartet @ Phi Mu Alpha Probationary Recital, Grand Valley State University